dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+### Day 2: December 31, 2016

+**Today's Progress**: not much

+**Thoughts:** giggle... i knew it.. life took over today.
+No excuse, but its NYE fireworks time!
+Did get the project into GIT and published it to github. project name `ddmachine`

 ### Day 1: December 30, 2016

 **Today's Progress**: Set up a `create-react-app` project.
 Using Webstorm.
 Refactored directory structure to use react-router.
 Got a few blank pages wired up.